aquinones154/WebCam_RGB_Detector/README.md

-# RGB Detector using webcame
+# RGB Detector using webcam

+- Tools used
+- OpenCV
+- Numpy